siphry/siphry.github.io/Extras/index.md

 5. Do not move Context to DAL folder!!
 6. Scaffold the CRUD for whatever model required.
 7. Write the rest of the requirements as needed.
+8. To publish:
+    *Change Azure DB Connection String name to name in local Webconfig.
+    *Rebuild
+    *Connect to Azure DB in VS
+    *Run up script on Azure DB
+    *Publish!

 ## Code Snippets